gregbkr/duply-tahoe-docker/README.md

     docker exec tahoe-introducer cat /root/.introducer/private/introducer.furl

-## 2.2a Storage server
+## 2.2 Storage server
-Node all the actual data will be.
-Can be raspberry, server, homepc.
+Grid nodes where all the actual data will be.
+It can be raspberry, server, homepc.

-For linux box use:
+### 2.2.1 For linux box use:

 Initialize: